DEBKAfile, Political Analysis, Espionage, Terrorism, Security

 Exclusive to DEBKAfile: The appointment of Donald Trump’s son-in-law Jared Kushner, 35, as senior adviser in the future White House on Middle East affairs is part of a broader plan taking shape in the president-elect’s transition team for bringing forward a resolution of the Israel-Palestinian dispute.
 This plan has not yet jelled into concrete policy, but is still a set of ideas under consideration by the team’s insiders, in the light of Trump’s comments past and present.
 Details in the latest DEBKA Weekly (for subscribers) out last Friday.

-Egyptian control of the vast Sinai Peninsula is slipping fast.
-After gaining virtual sway over the north and its main roads, Islamic State Caliphate terrorists are moving ahead with an ambitious plan to devour a broad stretch of land on the eastern flank of central Sinai, DEBKAfile’s military sources report.
-Achieving this objective would bring the jihadists in position to directly menace Egyptian beach resorts and also up to another section of the Egyptian-Israeli border.More>
+Islamic State Caliphate terrorists are moving ahead with an ambitious plan to devour a broad stretch of land on the eastern flank of central Sinai, debkafile’s military sources report.
+This would menace Egyptian beach resorts and another section of the Egyptian-Israeli border.More...

 A heavy crane truck, driven by a Palestinian terrorist, rocketed back and forth across a patch of grass at the Armon Hanatziv promenade in Jerusalem, murdering 4 soldiers, three of them female servicewomen, and injuring 15.More...